That's What I Like (Bruno Mars song): Live performances and use in other media

 Mars's first live performance of "That's What I Like" occurred at the 59th Annual Grammy Awards on February 12, 2017.
 Mars danced in synchronization with his backup singers, and towards the end of the song he made a "doo-wop harmonizing" breakdown while interacting with women in the crowd and using his falsetto vocals.
 The performance was well received by critics.
 Joe Lynch of Billboard rated Mars's performance 11 out of 20, saying, "Bruno Mars is one of pop's finest showmen" who "can make an unextraordinary song such as 'That's What I Like' sound like a bona fide hit ... he sang the hell out of it".
 Billy Nilles of E!
 News wrote that Mars showed his "smooth dance moves and silky vocals", and that "every lady in the crowd looked as they were putty in Bruno's hand".
 Rolling Stone's Elias Leight described the singer as being on "seduction mode", using his vocals to demonstrate it.
 Mars's voice reminded Leigh of the "firepower" of New Edition's Johnny Gill.

-Mars later performed the song live at the 2017 Brit Awards on February 21; he was "dressed in a vintage-inspired 1990s color-block collared top with navy slacks" and along with his band, performed a routine choreography.
+Mars performed the song live at the 2017 Brit Awards on February 21; he was "dressed in a vintage-inspired 1990s color-block collared top with navy slacks" and along with his band, performed a routine choreography.
 Halfway through the track, Mars serenaded the audience.
-At the 2017 iHeartRadio Music Awards, he performed the song as part of a medley with the single "Treasure", a track on Mars's second studio album Unorthodox Jukebox (2012).
+At the 2017 iHeartRadio Music Awards, he performed the song as part of a medley with "Treasure", a track on Mars's second studio album Unorthodox Jukebox (2012).
 Andrew Unterberger, writing for Billboard, found the performance to be the best of the night because Mars made the medley work "seamlessly".
 An acoustic version of the single was performed on the Charlie Rose Show; it featured Mars and some of his bandmates sitting at a table and using it as a soft drum set.
 Mars performed the single at the Apollo Theater alongside the majority of the 24K Magic album for his CBS prime time special titled Bruno Mars: 24K Magic Live at the Apollo, which aired on November 29, 2017.
-"That's What I Like" was also sung during the Mars's third tour, 24K Magic World Tour (2017–18) and it was part of the setlist of An Evening With Silk Sonic at Park MGM (2022), a concert residency performed by Mars with Anderson .Paak, as Silk Sonic.
+"That's What I Like" was also sung during the Mars's third tour, 24K Magic World Tour (2017–18) and it was part of the set list of An Evening with Silk Sonic at Park MGM (2022), a concert residency performed by Mars with Anderson .Paak, as Silk Sonic.
+Mars also performed it as a medley with "Wake Up in the Sky" and "Please Me" on his shows of Bruno Mars Live (2020-2022).
+Starting on October 4, 2024, the medley one included "That's What I Like" and "Please Me".

 Kurt Hugo Schneider and Mario Jose covered "That's What I Like", releasing their version for download on July 13, 2017.
 Macy Kate recorded a cover of the single, which is now only available on YouTube.